Bilbottom/sql-learning-materials/docs/challenging-sql-problems/challenging-sql-problems.md

 ### 🟤 Bronze Tier

-As long as you know your database features, these are straightforward.
+As long as you know your database features, these are fairly straightforward.

 1. [Fibonacci sequence](problems/bronze/fibonacci-sequence.md)
 2. [Temperature anomaly detection](problems/bronze/temperature-anomaly-detection.md)